-- -To remove a device, navigate to the ASCII device to delete using the << and >> buttons and click the Delete ASCII Device button. - -To create a new ASCII device with the same parameters already configured from another ASCII device, click the -Select- dropdown and select the Add from ASCII X option (where X represents the ASCII device you wish to copy parameters from).
-Once created, you can make any additional changes needed to that new ASCII device. - The Enable check box should be selected for the device.

-- 3) Port: Select which Comm port is being used for communication.
-This Comm port must be configured on the Port Configuration page.
-If it has not yet been configured, it will not display in this dropdown. - 4) Enter a Device Label to identify the device within the gateway. - 5) LED Inactivity Timeout: Enter the amount of time, in seconds, to wait before flashing the LED red indicating that no messages have been received or transmitted during this time.
+- a) To remove a device, navigate to the ASCII device to delete using the << and >> buttons and click the Delete ASCII Device button. - b) To create a new ASCII device with the same parameters already configured from another ASCII device, click the -Select- dropdown menu and select the Add from ASCII X option (where X represents the ASCII device you wish to copy parameters from). - c) Once created, you can make any additional changes needed to that new ASCII device. - 2) The Enable check box should be selected for the device. - 3) Port: Select which port is being used for communication.
+This port must be configured on the Port/USB or TCP/IP (depending on your product) Configuration page.
+If it has not yet been configured, it will not display in this dropdown. - 4) Enter a Device Label to identify the device within the gateway. - 5) LED Inactivity Timeout: Enter the amount of time, in seconds, to wait before flashing the LED red indicating that no messages have been received or transmitted during this time. - 6) Operation Mode: - Mark Data New on Change of State: Send data to the mating technology, on a per point basis, upon a change of state.
+For more explanation see the Receive Data - Operation Mode section below. - Mark Data New on New Message: Send data to the mating technology for all data points, no matter change of state or not.
+For more explanation see the Receive Data - Operation Mode section below.